wdikiz/SmartRate_Android/README.md

 ### Custom Conditions

 Customize when the dialog should be shown.
-By default, the dialog will be shown when the app is launched more than 3 times and more than 3 days after installation.
+By default, the dialog will be shown when the app is launched 2nd times and at the 7th after a negative feedback.

 ```java
 SmartRate.init(MainActivity.this)